All Episodes

 It's hard for the vice president to break through.

-And he gets to sit down there quietly with no answers and a track record that's gonna be gone over with a fine-toothed comb and everywhere we begin to look, it's not particularly favorable to anything.
+And he gets to sit down there quietly with no answers and a track record that's going to be gone over with a fine-tooth comb.

-Your thoughts.
+Your thoughts?

-And and some other outlets perhaps, but uh not many in the traditional mainstream media are gonna scrutinize Joe Biden's record in any way, shape, or form.
+Well, I think that the fine-tooth comb will probably be used by you, right, and some other outlets perhaps, but not many in the traditional mainstream media are going to scrutinize Joe Biden's record in any way, shape, or form.

-We've seen that now to this point that he could say literally whatever he wants and not be challenged.
+We've seen that now to this point, that he could say literally whatever he wants and not be challenged.

-And that is just stuff that even like Alex Jones hears and says, wait a minute, that that's out of control.
+And that is just stuff that even like Alex Jones hears and says, wait a minute, that's out of control.

 That's way out there.